SivakumarPK04867/LBSTestApp/LBG_Banking-Test-App/README.md

 * [AndroidX](https://developer.android.com/jetpack/androidx)
 Artifacts within the androidx namespace comprise the Android Jetpack libraries.
-Like the Support Library, libraries in theandroidx namespace ship separately from the Android platform and provide backward compatibility across Android releases.
+Like the Support Library, libraries in the androidx namespace ship separately from the Android platform and provide backward compatibility across Android releases.
 * [Data Binding](https://developer.android.com/topic/libraries/data-binding)
 Write declarative layouts and minimize the glue code necessary to bind application logic and layouts.